All You need to know about the Working Week in Denmark

 How Long is the Working Week in Denmark?

 The official working week in Denmark for full-time employees is 37 hours.
 Sounds pretty standard, right?
 But here’s the kicker: these hours aren’t set by law.
-Yep, you heard that right.
-The Danish government doesn’t say “you must work 37 hours.”
+The Danish law doesn’t say “you must work 37 hours.”
 Instead, it’s all sorted out through collective bargaining agreements.
 What does that mean?
 Basically, employee and employer unions get together and decide what’s fair.
 It’s a system based on mutual agreement rather than government-imposed laws.

-Fun fact: before 1990, the working week in Denmark was a hefty 40 hours.
+Before 1990, the working week in Denmark was a hefty 40 hours.
 But since then, they’ve trimmed it down to 37, giving people more time to enjoy life.
-How awesome is that?
+Now, many companies are experimenting with 4 day work weeks, where the employees work for 8-10 hours and take one day off.

 What are the Actual Working Hours in Denmark?